 Practice, practice, practice

-The best way to reduce your child’s discomfort in social situations is not to shelter her from them, but to practice scenarios with her at home so she learns the skills to tackle them.
+The best way to reduce your child’s discomfort in social situations is not to shelter her from them; instead, practice scenarios with her at home so she learns the skills to tackle them.
 Practice how to introduce yourself to a new teacher or classmate.
-Practice how to call a new friend on the phone.
+Then practice how to call a new friend on the phone.
 Practice ordering in a restaurant.